ProFormA/taskxml/whitepaper-grades.md

    * **le**: means "less than or equals"

-##### Attributes of the nullify-combine-ref element
+##### The nullify-combine-ref element

 The nullify-combine-ref element represents an operand of a comparison expression pointing to a "combine" node.
+It supports a single attribute:

  - **ref**

    The id of the pointed-at combine node.

-##### Attributes of the nullify-test-ref element
+##### The nullify-test-ref element

 The nullify-test-ref element represents an operand of a comparison expression pointing to a "test".
+It supports two attributes:

  - **ref**